phantomfrrr/phantomOS/README.md

 #                                                                                                      phantomOS
-a modern game and proxy site made with google.
+an os made for gaming at school.